donovm4/msft-certifications/intermediate/az-500/README.md

 ## Terminology

 - `Identity`: _anything_ that can get **authenticated**
-- `Account`: identity with data associated
+- `Account`: identity with data associated to it
 - `Entra account`: identity created through Entra ID
   > Sometimes can be a Work or School account.
 - `Account Administrator`: role that enables user to manage all subscriptions in an account